venerasf/venera-docs/docs/6 - Venera Package Manager.md

 ```
 ### Verify Repo Signature

-The command `verify` may be used to see if the signature of `package.yaml` can be trusted, has been created by a trusted author it says.
+The command `verify` may be used to see if the signature of `package.yaml` can be trusted and has been created by a trusted author as it says.
 It works because Venera has the author's public key installed, will use it to verify if the hash in file `package.sgn` (containing `package.yam` signature) is valid and has been signed by that auth's private key.

 ```
 [vnr]>> vpm verify